Brian Laundrie update: Remains found in Florida park identified as Gabby Petito’s fiancé

 You can find the latest on the investigation involving Gabby Petito and Brian Laundrie here.
 Download the WFLA app for breaking news push alerts and sign up for breaking news email alerts.

 NORTH PORT, Fla.
-(WFLA) — After more than a month of searching, the remains of Brian Laundrie were found in the Carlton Reserve on Wednesday, the FBI has confirmed.
+(WFLA) — After more than a month of searching, the remains of Brian Laundrie were found in the Carlton Reserve on Wednesday, according to the FBI.

-The FBI’s Denver office confirmed Thursday that the remains found Wednesday were those of Laundrie.
+The FBI’s Denver office confirmed Thursday that the remains found at the nature preserve this week were those of Laundrie.
 They used dental records to confirm the identity, according to a news release.

 Steve Bertolino, the attorney representing the Laundrie family, confirmed the parents were notified of the identification Thursday.